 Q: Is there any other advice you would like to offer new expat arrivals?

-A: Learn the language, make a lot of friends, remember they are guests in a country and have to adapt.
-The country is not going to change for them.
+A: Learn the language, make a lot of friends, remember you are guests in a country and have to adapt.
+The country is not going to change for you.